mjordan/islandora_solution_pack_xml/README.md

 ## Rendering the OBJ datastream using viewers

-This solution pack supports Islandora viewer modules, and comes with a simple viewer module that if enabled and configured as the default viewer for XML objects allows easy styling of XML files using the [Google Javascript Code Prettifier](https://github.com/google/code-prettify).
+This solution pack supports Islandora viewer modules, and comes with two simple viewer modules.
+The first allows easy styling of XML files using the [Google Javascript Code Prettifier](https://github.com/google/code-prettify), and the second provides a simple viewer for HTML markup.
 Viewers may also be defined by the Islandora Simple XML Context module, which is included with this one.
 Michael Joyce has written a viewer for [a specific set of TEI documents](https://github.com/ubermichael/ballads_viewer).
+Viewer templates should run their output through `check_markup()` (e.g., `<?php print check_markup($islandora_content, $format) ?>` to take advantage of Drupal's output filtering security features.

 Note that if a viewer is enabled, the XML OBJ datastream content is not styled with the RENDER_STYLESHEET XSLTs as described above.
 However, third-party viewers are free to use the RENDER_STYLESHEET or any other stylesheet they wish.